ojr23/InterpretationBias/README.md

     ## Guttman lambda 6                          =  0.93
     ## Average split half reliability            =  0.91
     ## Guttman lambda 3 (alpha)                  =  0.91
+    ## Guttman lambda 2                          =  0.92
-    ## Minimum split half reliability  (beta)    =  0.86
+    ## Minimum split half reliability  (beta)    =  0.87
     ## Average interitem r =  0.21  with median =  0.21
     ##                                              2.5% 50% 97.5%
     ##  Quantiles of split half reliability      =  0.9 0.92 0.93

-### Simple Linear Regression of measures

-To explore the impact of trait/demographic measures on task performance we next ran a linear regression (using Robust ML estimator for consistency with SEM below) to predict p(mid as high)('propmedhigh' variable) and drift rate.
+\#\#\#Simple Linear Regression of measures To explore the impact of trait/demographic measures on task performance we next ran a linear regression (using Robust ML estimator for consistency with SEM below) to predict p(mid as high)(‘propmedhigh’ variable) and drift rate.
 The variables we included are:

   - Spreadsheet (categorical): represents the counterbalancing condition
   - Ravens (continuous): IQ measure (visual matrices)
   - Age (continuous): years old
   - BDI (continuous): Beck depression inventory (suicide question removed)
   - STAI2 (continuous): Spielberger Trait Anxiety
   - OCIR (continuous): Obsessive-Compulsive Inventory (Revised)
   - SZ (continuous): Schizotypal short scale
   - GenderMF (categorical): Self-reported gender

 Below we provide estimates where missing data is listwise deleted (N=990) or where missing data is estimated using maximum likelihood (N=1066).
 The more conservative listwise deleted version is resported in the manuscript, but as can be seen the inference remains the same (albeit with slightly larger effect sizes in the estimated N=1066 version)

 ``` r
 NegBiasmodel.1 <- 'propmedhigh ~ GenderMF + Age + Ravens + spreadsheet +BDI + STAI2 + SZ + OCIR'